koseven/koseven.ga/index.md

 Yes they are, just be sure that they are compatible with KO 3.3.X.
 An overview of Koseven's team own modules can be found on [this](https://koseven.ga/modules.html) page.
 There's also a list online with a nice overview of existing modules maintained (or abandoned) by others.
-You can consult this list at [kohana-modules.com](https://koseven.ga/modules.html)
+You can consult this [list](https://koseven.ga/modules.html).

 ## Why all modules in 1 repo?